-The idea of collecting various mammals phalluses started in in 1974 when Sigurður Hjartarson (the founder of the museum) received a pizzle or Bull’s genitalia.
+The idea of collecting various mammals phalluses started in 1974 when Sigurður Hjartarson (the founder of the museum) received a pizzle or Bull’s genitalia.
 From then on, the collection grew as the people start donating different specimen to include in the comprehensive collections of phalluses.

 Laugavegur is now the main high street of Reykjavik.
 The street is filled with various shops for tourists and locals.
-Laugavegur also have different restaurants and bars that are worth visiting.
+Laugavegur also has different restaurants and bars that are worth visiting.
 So if you want to experience the nightlife and go shopping in Reykjavik, go and visit Laugavegur.

 Address: Hallgrímstorg 101, 101 Reykjavík, Iceland

 Overtowering the Reykjavik landscape is the Hallgrímskirkja.
 The main Evangelical – Lutheran church in Iceland.
 Named after the reverend poet Hallgrímur Pétursson that composed the Hymns of the Passion.
 A collection of more than fifty hymns and verses that depicts the love and praises to the Lord.